x-9917638/aoc2025/README.md

 # 2025 Advent of Code
-2025 AoC solutions, written in Rust!
+2025 AoC solutions, written in Rust using only the standard library :3

 I'm a complete beginner in Rust so please don't judge ;-;